toshiba6012/Android-x86_Linux_Surface_Firmware_Install/README.md

 1. Go to your devices folder after you extract zip file and open terminal.

-2. Run the command su if you are Android or sudo for Linux then run this cp -r * /
+2. Run the command su if you are Android or sudo for Linux then run this cp -r * /  for Android the command is cp -r * /system

 3. Then run command reboot and your firmware will be loaded next boot.